-With a desire to expand its offerings and better serve the community, the Capital Repertory Theatre (theRep) purchased a late 1800s vacant bakery building in downtown Albany's growing warehouse district to serve as the new home for their theatre and operations.
+In 2017, theREP sought to relocate from its rented facility under a parking garage and purchased a late 1800s vacant bakery building in the Clinton Square section of Arbor Hill to serve as the new home for their theatre and operations.

 A 70-seat black box theatre will allow for greater flexibility in rehearsals and provide a second venue.
 One of the most creative details was the reconstruction of operable interior shutters, as seen in historic photographs and drawings, to block out or add light when needed.

 The open main lobby features a concession area, box office, expanded restrooms, and supports the overflow from the main stage.
 Refinished original hardwood floors, exposed brick walls, and original wooden timber beams define the interior space and support theREP's mission while respecting the historic significance of the space.

 The second level of the building houses a VIP Lounge, administrative offices, 6 private actor dressing rooms, and dedicated costume prop shops, amenities that the previous space lacked, to better support the local community.

 The historic rehabilitation and renovation of a late 1800s, vacant bakery building into the new, 28,000-square-foot, state-of-the-art home for the Capital Repertory Theatre (theREP) was the result of a neighborhood revitalization, community outreach, and economic development effort to restore a disadvantaged area in downtown Albany.

 Financed through Federal and State historic preservation tax credits, New Markets tax credits, Empire State Development and New York State Homes and Community Renewal, as well as theREP’s capital campaign donors, the new theatre will draw increased audiences, strengthen the local business, and promote economic development in an underserved community that can most benefit from theREP’s presence and offerings.